-Karnataka Assembly session to begin in Belagavi today amid border dispute with Maharashtra

-Security has been tightened in the city in view of the possibility of protests.
+Karnataka: VD Savarkar’s portrait unveiled in Assembly Hall in Belagavi, Opposition stages protest

-A session of the Karnataka Assembly will begin in the city of Belagavi on Monday amid the state’s border dispute with Maharashtra, NDTV reported.

-The session will begin at 11 am at the Suvarna Vidhana Soudha at Belagavi, which is among the border areas that Maharashtra has laid claim over.
+Monday’s Winter Session of the Karnataka Legislature started amid the state’s border dispute with Maharashtra.
+Belagavi is among the border areas that Maharashtra has laid claim on.

 Karnataka has been holding one Assembly session every year at Belagavi since 2006.

-A decades-old border dispute between Karnataka and Maharashtra has flared up in recent weeks on account of controversial remarks by political leaders in both states.
+A decades-old border dispute between Karnataka and Maharashtra flared up in recent weeks on account of controversial remarks by political leaders in both states.

 Since its creation on May 1, 1960, Maharashtra has demanded that 865 villages, including Belgaum (now Belagavi), Karwar and Nippani, that are currently in Karnataka, should be merged with it.
 Karnataka, however, claims that the demarcation that was carried out on linguistic lines in 1956 is final.